Business Migration Visa Program

 The business and personal assets of you, your partner, or you and your partner combined, must be at least AUD1.5 million lawfully acquired and available for transfer to Australia within two years after the visa is granted.

 Your total annual turnover must be at least AUD3 million from at least 1 business and no more than 2 businesses and for at least two of the four fiscal years immediately before you were invited to apply for this visa.
 Your ownership interest must be either 51% or more of a business with turnover of less than AUD400,000 per year, or 30% or more of a business with turnover of more than AUD400,000 per year, or 10% or more of a publicly listed company.
+The total net assets of you, your partner, or you and your partner combined, must be at least AUD400,000 from the ownership interest in one or more qualifying businesses, gained over at least two of the four fiscal years immediately before you were invited to apply for this visa.

 With this visa, you can establish a new or develop an existing business in Australia, stay in Australia permanently, and bring family members with you.